ligato/docs/docs/tutorials/05_kv-scheduler.md

 In this tutorial, you will learn about the KV Scheduler.
 Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).

-To best reinforce what you will learn from this tutorial, read about the KV Scheduler, KV Desciptors and VPP Configuration Order in the _Concepts_ section of the _User Guide_.
+To reinforce what you learn in this tutorial, read about the KV Scheduler, KV Desciptors and VPP Configuration Order in the _Concepts_ section of the _User Guide_.

 This tutorial does not use etcd or any other northbound (NB) KV data store for event processing.
 To keep it simple, this tutorial performs event processing by calling the KV Scheduler API.